jugeeya/UltimateTrainingModpack/README.md

 * Display welcome notification with instructions on how to use the mod - @jugeeya
 * Greatly improved UI and speed for the quick menu - @jugeeya, @xhudaman
 * Add option to toggle off HUD - @jugeeya
+* Cursor Memory for the menu: menu rem bers which submenu was selected between openings - @jugeeya
+* Save State slots: Use DPad Left/Right to switch slots for saving and loading save states! - @jugeeya

 ### Bugfixes
 * No longer change pokemon when loading a save state with PT - @jugeeya